mhalushka/miRge3.0/docs/To-do.md

 - [ ] miRge --build-lib (Issue: #1) (Pending)
 - [ ] miRge --allele-freq (Issue: #3) (Pending)
 - [x] A zero count and an absent record in miR.Counts.csv (Issue: #20) (REQUIRE TESTING)
-- [ ] Option: -ad ion (Issue: #25) - I think its mostly due to the use of different cutadapt version.
+- [x] Option: -ad ion (Issue: #25) - I think its mostly due to the use of different cutadapt version.
 (I am not sure).
 The 11 is defined in the code below.
+(Ans: Ion torrent adapters should be provided by user unless modified in miRge3 in near future)
-- [ ] Any other type of adapters possible?
+- [x] Any other type of adapters possible?
+(Ans: Any adapter seq can be provided on 5' `-g` and 3' `-a` end, or mention Illumina for adapters at 5' or 3')
 ```
 adapter = args.adapter
 	if adapter == 'illumina':